dinodsaurus/generator-cobe-angular/README.md

 - Run `yo cobe-angular` to scaffold your Angular app
 - Run `gulp serve` to preview and watch for changes
 - Run `gulp validate` to run your unit tests and lint your code
+- Run `gulp constants` to make angular constants out of your `app/config.json`
 - Run `webdriver-manager start` to run your webdriver server
 - Run `gulp e2e` to run your end to end tests
 - Run `bower install --save <package>` to install frontend dependencies